httpwg/http-extensions/draft-ietf-httpbis-cache-digest.md

 * **RESET** (0x1): When set, indicates that any and all cache digests for the applicable origin held by the recipient MUST be considered invalid.

-* **COMPLETE** (0x2): When set, indicates that the currently valid set of cache digests held by the server constitutes a complete representation of the cache's state regarding that origin, for the type of cached response indicated by the `STALE` flag.
+* **COMPLETE** (0x2): When set, indicates that the currently valid set of cache digests held by the server constitutes a complete representation of the cache's state regarding that origin.

 ## Client Behavior